Golden Horn Tramway Line

 Eminonu

-The starting point of the Golden Horn Tramway is at the end of the waterfront where you can get trams and ferries to other parts of the city.
-You can also head inland on foot through Eminonu and visit the Grand bazaar and other parts of Istanbul.
+The starting point of the Golden Horn Tramway is at the end of the waterfront where you can get trams and ferries to other areas in the city.
+You can also head inland on foot through Eminonu and visit the Grand bazaar and elsewhere in Istanbul.

 Cibali

-From here you can catch the M2 metro line that runs from Yenikapi to Hacıosman.
-Useful if you want to link up with the Marmaray or go to Taksim, Şişli etc.
+You can catch the M2 metro line that runs from Yenikapi to Hacıosman from here.
+It’s useful if you want to link up with the Marmaray or go to Taksim, Şişli etc.

 Beautiful worked iron gates at St Stephens of the Bulgars.